 Gender of characters in cultural media, adds a range of natural and social nuances to other typological categories, which have emerged from structural art analysis statistics.
 This paper demonstrates some aspects of the rigorous ‘grammar’ or ‘DNA’ of behaviour as embedded in artefacts.

-Edmond Furter will present the annual archaeo astronomy talks in Johannesburg on June 23 and June 30.
+Edmond Furter will present the annual archaeo astronomy talks in Johannesburg in 2019 on June 23 and June 30.
 The series of three presentations is an introduction and update to the latest developments in archaeo astronomy, artefact analysis, and spatial structure in buliding sites, including Rennes le Chateau.